 Unfortunately when a patient doesn’t show up for their scheduled appointment, another patient loses an opportunity to be seen.
 This policy enables our physicians and practitioners to give every patient the care and attention he or she deserves.

 Please contact us at least twenty-four (24) hours prior to your scheduled appointment date and time.
 Otherwise, a fee of $25 may be billed.
-For primary care please call our General toll free number, (866) 228-2236.
-For specialist care please contact the Physician at the number shown on his or her Provider Profile.
+For Primary Care please call our Patient Communications Center at (760) 291-6700.
+For Specialist Care please contact the physician at the number shown on his or her provider profile.

 What am I expected to pay at check-in?

 Co-payments: Your insurance company requires Graybill Medical Group to collect co-payments at the time of your appointment.

 Deductible: A payment of $100 will be collected at the time of your appointment.